BranchMetrics/react-native-branch-deep-linking-attribution/README.md

 Logout the current user.

 ###### <a id='usercompletedaction'></a>[userCompletedAction(label, payload)](#usercompletedaction)
-Register a user action with branch.
+Register a user action with Branch.

 ## Branch Universal Object
 ###### <a id='createbranchuniversalobject'></a>[createBranchUniversalObject(canonicalIdentifier, universalObjectOptions): object](#createbranchuniversalobject)